wiredzenith/FallDetection/ProjectLog.md

 ### 03/12/19

-- Back working on the ATmega 324PB and i have managed to configure a new project with SPI and USART currently testing simple GPIO function such as turning leds on reading from switches and so on, next i will continue work on the SPI and start getting reading back from the accelerometer
+- Back working on the ATmega 324PB and i have managed to configure a new project with SPI and USART currently testing simple GPIO function such as turning leds on reading from switches and so on, next i will continue work on the SPI and start getting reading back from the accelerometer.

 ### ToDo